 Deeper issues such as cyber bullying, creating a digital footprint, safe searching and reliability of information are also explored in depth.
 Children can visit the Thinkuknow web page, to find out more ways to stay safe online.

-As part of our commitment to E-Safety, we have 4 pupil E-Safety ambassadors, who regularly meet with the Online Safety Committee.
+As part of our commitment to E-Safety, we have a number of pupil E-Safety ambassadors, who regularly meet with the Online Safety Committee.
 These children play an important role in keeping members of the committee up to date with gaming trends, raising areas of concern and helping to plan and deliver e-safety assemblies and lessons.

 As educators and parents, it is increasingly difficult to stay up to date with the latest apps, games, websites and the risks they pose.
 However this website: commonsensemedia has done the job for us.
 If you are not sure about an app that your child is using, simply type the name of the app in the search bar.
 The website will give you a parent overview of the app, age recommendations, user reviews and a great section named 'Families can talk about' that provide you with the information needed to have a conversation with your child about the app.